 “Our kids may struggle with falling asleep related to worrying about COVID and how it is affecting their friends, family and their school,” says VanHouten.
 “They may experience more awakenings through the night and struggle falling back to sleep as well.”

-Has your child’s sleep problems cropped up in the past year?
+Has your child’s sleep problems cropped up in the past two years?
 It could be linked to COVID.

 I have a kid whose sleep problems are 100% anxiety.
 Hers existed pre-COVID, but the recommendation for helping kids with anxiety and sleep issues is the same: reassurance.